Skip to content

 gemini

-For more deployment options, see Gemini CLI Execution and Deployment.
+For more installation options, see Gemini CLI Installation.

 To explore your configuration options, see Gemini CLI Configuration.